GSU-Software-Engineering-Spring-2025/techdigest-api/README.md

 # 📰 Tech Digest API

-This is a FastAPI-based backend for aggregating and serving the latest technology-related articles using the [EventRegistry API](https://eventregistry.org/).
+This is a FastAPI-based backend for aggregating and serving the latest technology-related articles, using the [EventRegistry API](https://eventregistry.org/), to the Tech Digest application.
 It supports categories like AI, Blockchain, IoT, Quantum Computing, and more.

 ## 🚀 Features